ubccr/ccrdocs/pages/howto/containerization.md

 #### ARM64 Containers

 NVIDIA makes available containers for the `ARM64` CPU architecture.
-CCR has these available in the [`arm64` partition](../hpc/clusters.md#ub-hpc-compute-cluster) of the UB-HPC cluster.
+CCR has ARM64 processors available in the [`arm64` partition](../hpc/clusters.md#ub-hpc-compute-cluster) of the UB-HPC cluster.
 Research groups interested in utilizing these nodes must [request an alloction](../portals/coldfront.md#request-an-allocation) in ColdFront for this partition.
 When attempting to pull `ARM64` containers (these are named with the suffix `-igpu`) from NVIDIA's container library, you must do this from an `ARM64` node or the build will fail.

 ### Example GPU container workflow